DAsInDavid1/Data_Bootcamp_Final/README.md

 | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/main/Pictures/Confusion_Matrix_1.png" width=100% height=100%>   | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/main/Pictures/Classification_report_1.png" width=100% height=100%>

 #### Secondary Phase, Choosing a Best Model
 After getting the framework for a machine learning model into place, we tested 3 more different models to see which one would give us the best base score we were looking for.
-The condition was a higher sensititivy score, along with a reasonable accuracy score of somewhere above 60%.
+The condition was a higher sensitivity score, along with a reasonable accuracy score of somewhere above 60%.

 | Gradient Boosting Classifier  | Decision Tree
 | ------------- | -------------